 Phase 2 includes a further ten local authorities and started in September 2017.
 Alongside domestic and non-domestic building retrofits, Phase 2 incorporated the piloting of Local Heat and Energy Efficiency Strategies (LHEES).
 At this preliminary stage, LHEES require councils to develop area-based heat and energy efficiency and heat decarbonisation plans for a specific area over a 15-20 year period.

-The Transition Phase includes an additional 17 local authorities, and commenced in September 2018.
-Participants in this phase are developing LHEES, along with strategies for engaging domestic and non-domestic property owners in self-funding retrofit.
-Our evaluation of these projects will include interviews with the delivery teams, and a large-scale survey to capture the impacts of engagement strategies.
+Phase 3 (or the Transition Phase) includes an additional 17 local authorities, and commenced in September 2018.
+Participants in this phase developed strategies for engaging domestic and non-domestic property owners in self-funding retrofit.
+Our evaluation of these projects included interviews with the delivery teams, and a large-scale survey to capture the impacts of engagement strategies, and will be published later in the year.
+This round also included further LHEES pilots.

-Our early findings have been presented in a Phase 1 interim report, a Phase 1 final report, and a Phase 2 LHEES interim report.
-These have looked at the pilot projects' governance, management, and partnership structures.
+Our findings have looked at the pilot projects' governance, management, and partnership structures.

 They provide valuable lessons for the rollout of the Energy Efficient Scotland programme in particular:

-- Councils use varied approaches to project delivery.
+Councils use varied approaches.
 Some used in-house resources for project planning and delivery; others appointed external contractors to carry out these tasks.
 Further work is needed to compare costs and benefits of in-house management and outsourcing.
+Either way, additional resource is likely to be required for councils to participate in the planning and management aspects of the Energy Efficient Scotland programme.

-- Development of comprehensive Local Heat and Energy Efficiency Strategies (LHEES) needs to combine distinctively local elements, to address specific contexts, with opportunities to pool energy planning expertise across Scotland, for access by all local authorities.
-Standardised ‘best practice’ methodologies are needed to support consistency in planning across the country, and to manage uncertainty in data and methodologies.
+Development of comprehensive Local Heat and Energy Efficiency Strategies (LHEES) needs to combine distinctively local elements, with opportunities to pool energy planning expertise across Scotland, for access by all local authorities.
+Gaps in available data need to be filled and standardised ‘best practice’ methodologies are needed to support consistency in planning across the country, and to manage uncertainty in data and methodologies.

 - Local authorities highlighted the need for extensive, coordinated public engagement to establish understanding and acceptance of low carbon heating technologies and energy efficiency measures.
 This engagement must extend across the commercial, industrial, third, and public sectors.